 §102-77.5 - What is the scope of this part?

-The real property policies contained in this part apply to Federal agencies, including GSA's Public Buildings Service (PBS), operating under, or subject to, the authorities of the Administrator of General Services.
+The real property policies contained in this part apply to Federal agencies, including GSA's Public Buildings Service, operating under, or subject to, the authorities of the Administrator of General Services.

-§102-77.10 - What basic Art-in-Architecture policy governs Federal agencies?
+§102-77.10 - What basic Art in Architecture policy governs Federal agencies?

-Federal agencies must incorporate fine arts as an integral part of the total building concept when designing new Federal buildings, and when making substantial repairs and alterations to existing Federal buildings, as appropriate.
-The selected fine arts, including painting, sculpture, and artistic work in other media, must reflect the national cultural heritage and emphasize the work of living American artists.
+Federal agencies must incorporate fine arts as an integral part of the total building concept when designing new Federal buildings and when making substantial repairs and alterations to existing Federal buildings, as appropriate.
+The selected fine arts, including painting, sculpture and artistic work in other media, must reflect the national cultural heritage and emphasize the work of living American artists.

-Subpart B - Art-in-Architecture
+Subpart B - Art in Architecture

-§102-77.15 - Who funds the Art-in-Architecture efforts?
+§102-77.15 - Who funds the Art in Architecture efforts?

 §102-77.20 - With whom should Federal agencies collaborate with when commissioning and selecting art for Federal buildings?

-§102-77.25 - Do Federal agencies have responsibilities to provide national visibility for Art-in-Architecture?
+§102-77.25 - Do Federal agencies have responsibilities to provide national visibility for Art in Architecture?

-Yes, Federal agencies should provide Art-in-Architecture that receives appropriate national and local visibility to facilitate participation by a large and diverse group of artists representing a wide variety of types of artwork.
+Yes.
+Federal agencies should provide Art in Architecture that receives appropriate national and local visibility to facilitate participation by a large and diverse group of artists representing a wide variety of types of artwork.